Do I have to wear a face covering?

 Are museums open?

-Yes, museums are open.
+Yes, museums are open and operating at limited capacity.
 Face coverings are required and indoor attractions have limited capacity.
 Guests must follow social distancing practices.
 We suggest viewing the museum's website, social media or giving them a call to make plans.

 Are there any events going on?

 Yes, there are several COVID-19 compliant events happening throughout the state each week.
-Browse the Visit Delaware event calendar for information on drive-in movies, socially distanced concerts and more.
+Browse the Visit Delaware event calendar for information on drive-in movies, socially distanced holiday displays and more.

 Can I take a walk outside?

 Yes.
 It's great to get outside and enjoy the fresh air with a walk along a trail or through a park.
 Delaware State Parks as well as private gardens, historic estates and local parks are open.
-Anyone visiting a park or wildlife area is required to wear a face covering, practice social distancing and encouraged to visit during non-peak hours.
+Anyone visiting a park or wildlife area must wear a face covering, practice social distancing and encouraged to visit during non-peak hours before 10 a.m. and after 4 p.m. daily.
 The number of individuals in parks and wildlife areas may be limited if attendance prevents social distancing.
+All Delaware State Park nature centers will be closed December 14 through January 11, 2021.
+For virtual programs visit destateparks.com/VirtualParks.

 Are salons and spas open?